-Please contact the Human Subjects Office by phone at (317) 274-8289 or send an email to firstname.lastname@example.org if you need accessibility help with the protocol decision tree.
+Please contact the Human Research Protection Program (HRPP) office by phone at (317) 274-8289 or send an email to email@example.com if you need accessibility help with the protocol decision tree.

 Beginning of Protocol Decision Tree

 Review the following multiple choice options and select the best option that applies to your new study submission.
-Your selections on each prodeeding page will help identify the most likely level of review.
+Your selections on each proceeding page will help identify the most likely level of review.

 In the course of your research, will you: